 o Cattle breeding

-o Processing dairy products like cheese and yogurt
+o Processing of dairy products such as cheese and yogurt

 o Breeding of poultry and guinea pigs

-- The last three activities from the above list are performed by women.
-The sale of guinea pigs, cheese, yogurt, looms and embroideries are performed in local fairs and the city of Sicuani (point out the round picture that pops from the slide).
+- The last three activities mentioned above are typically performed by women.
+The sale of guinea pigs, cheese, yogurt, looms and embroideries usually happen at local fairs and in the city of Sicuani (point out the round picture that pops from the slide).

-Slide 3: These are examples of the house roofs and the materials from which roofs are constructed.
-Materials include thatch (made from hay) and corrugated tin.
-In one picture (bottom center), notice that a tarp was used as an additional layer to help with insulation.
+(slide 3) These house roof examples are constructed from different materials such as thatch (made from hay) and corrugated tin.
+In one photograph (bottom center), notice that a tarp was used as an additional insulation layer.
 (Note: Ask students where they think community members get these materials.)
 Thin roofs are not very good at insulating the homes, which is a problem the community members face.
-But, the trade-off is that thicker more insulating roofs are more expensive than thin roofs.
+But, the trade-off is that thicker, more insulating roofs are more expensive than thin roofs.
 This is why a need exists for efficient, insulating materials for roofs.

-Slide 4: This is how the insides of some of the homes look.
-Notice the inefficient cook stoves or open fire pits.
+(slide 4) The insides of some of the homes look like this.
+Notice the open fire pits and inefficient cook stoves.
 The walls appear black in places from the smoke and ash from the fires.
-Typically, women spend the most time in the house for cooking, and also young children spend most of their time inside as well.
-The smoke creates very poor indoor air quality, so family members, especially the women and young children, often develop asthma, bronchitis or other serious respiratory (lung) diseases, which can lead to death.
+Typically, women spend the most time in the houses for cooking, and young children spend most of their time inside as well.
+The smoke creates very poor indoor air quality, so family members, especially the women and young children, often develop asthma, bronchitis or other serious respiratory (lung) diseases that can lead to death.

-Slide 5: Introduce the activity with this slide.
-The central question is how to design the roofs to keep the houses warm.
-We know we want to use insulating materials to hold the heat in the house.
-We also know there is a trade-off if we want to allow some of the smoke to escape, providing better air quality.
-Students may consider the pros and cons of having a chimney in the roof.
+(slide 5) Introduce the activity objective with this slide.
+Our engineering design challenge is: How to design the roofs to keep the houses warm and have clean indoor air?
+We know we want to use insulating materials to hold heat in the house.
+But we also want to let some (smokey) air escape in order to create better indoor air quality.
+So it is a trade-off, a balancing act.
+What do you see as the pros and cons of having a chimney in the roof?

-Slide 6: This slide shows the activity set-up to help students understand how they will test their roofs.
+(slide 6) This slide shows the activity setup to help students understand how they to test their roof designs.

-- After introducing the activity to students, show them the available materials and give groups five minutes to brainstorm and draw roof designs, deciding on a final design.
+- Show the available materials and give teams five minutes to brainstorm and draw roof designs, deciding on a final design.

-- Have one student in each group collect the necessary materials, based on the design.
+- Have one student in each group collect the necessary materials, based on the team's design.

-- Instruct the groups that they have 15-20 minutes to build their roofs.
+- Give the groups 15-20 minutes to build their roofs.

-- Instruct students in each group to choose a "job" for the first round of testing.
-Jobs include: Time Keeper (holding the stopwatch and keeping time), Smoke Observer (peeking through the window and observing the presence and actions of any smoke), Light and Air Master (plugging/unplugging the heat lamp and turning the fan on and off at the appropriate times), and Temperature Master (reading the temperature from the temperature probes/thermometers).
+- Direct the students in each group to choose a "job" for the first testing round.
+Jobs include: Time Keeper (holding the stopwatch and keeping time), Smoke Observer (peeking through the window and observing the presence and actions of any smoke), Light and Air Master (plugging/unplugging the heat lamp and turning the fan on/off at the appropriate times) and Temperature Master (reading the temperature from the probes/thermometers).

-- Direct students to record the temperature inside and outside the house every 20 seconds for 3 minutes with the heat lamp on and the fan off, and then for another 3 minutes with the heat lamp off and the fan on.
+- Direct students to record the temperatures inside and outside the model house every 20 seconds for 3 minutes with the heat lamp on and the fan off, and then for another 3 minutes with the heat lamp off and the fan on.

-- Have all students record qualitative observations (written descriptions of the inside of the house in terms of how smoky it looks, etc.) at four points during testing: at the very start, when the heat lamp/fan are switched off/on (this is two times: once with the heat lamp on and the fan off, and then another time with the heat lamp off and the fan on), and at the end of testing.
+- Have all students record their qualitative observations (written descriptions of the inside of the house in terms of how smoky it looks, etc.) at four points during testing: at the very start, when the heat lamp and fan are switched off/on (this is two times: once with the heat lamp on and the fan off, and then another time with the heat lamp off and the fan on), and at the end of testing.

-- After testing, have students complete the first part of the worksheet based on their first test.
-Each student in the group should create one of the graphs.
+- After testing, have students complete the first part of the worksheet based on their first trial.
+Have each student in the group create one of the graphs.

-- Lead a class discussion to compare the results of each group.
-Give students time to see designs from other groups and compare results.
+- Lead a class discussion to share and compare each team's results.
+Give students time to examine designs from other groups and compare outcomes.

-- Based on what students learned from their own and other groups' results, have them redesign their roof so that it holds in heat but has better air quality.
+- Based on what students learned from their own and other groups' results, have them redesign their roofs (improve them!) to better hold in heat while also achieving better indoor air quality.

-- Repeat steps 4-9 for the second round of designs.
+- Repeat the testing procedure for the second/improved roof designs.

-- Limit use of the box cutter and lighter/matches to the teacher only (for cutting holes in the testing platform and for lighting the incense).
-Once lit, warn students to use caution when handling the incense as it has a glowing tip, and can still burn skin.
+- Limit use of the box cutter and lighter/matches to the teacher only (for cutting holes in the cardboard and lighting the incense).
+Once lit, warn students to use caution when handling the incense as it has a glowing tip and can burn skin.

 - Remind students to be careful with the edges of the aluminum roof and when plugging/unplugging the fan and heat lamp.

-- Do not allow cold water or ice to come in contact with the heat lamp or fan.
+- Do not permit cold water or ice to come in contact with the heat lamp or fan.

-Consider helping the students cut the aluminum pans, as the metal can be very sharp.
+- Consider helping students cut the aluminum pans; the metal can be very sharp.

-If the temperatures are insufficiently cold, try placing the ice between the house and the fan (see Image 4).
+- If the temperatures are insufficiently cold, try placing the ice between the house and the fan (see Figure 3).

-If difficulties arise with lighting the incense in the house, try lighting it outside of the house and then positioning it through the house door.
+- If difficulties arise with lighting the incense in the model house, try lighting it outside of the house and then positioning it through the house door.